Genomics and Health group aims to bridge the gap between fundamental

 2) Characterize the microbial communities associated with extreme plants and the mechanisms of plant communication with other species

 3) Preserve and understand the basis of biodiversity of our flora by sequencing the genomes of native plants from Chile.

-The Bioinformatics and Computational Biology group is a highly flexible interdisciplinary team that conduct research in computer, biological and mathematical sciences.
+The Bioinformatics and Computational Biology group is a highly interdisciplinary team that conducts research on the computer,

-The group’s strategy is to integrate computational approaches to explore data sets generated by high throughput technologies (OMICS technologies) in order to develop new concepts, tools and knowledge to study biological processes and their evolution.
-Research laboratories are focused on the study the sequence-structure-function relationship, understanding the nature of self-regulatory dynamics and evolution of individuated multicellular organisms, how do biomolecules have expanded and diversified and how genome novelty can explain phenotypic diversity under different environmental conditions.
+The group is focused on the study the sequence-structure-function relationship, biological networks, on the understanding of self-regulatory dynamics, the evolution of individuated multicellular organisms, how do biomolecules have expanded and diversified, and how genome novelty can explain phenotypic diversity under different environmental conditions.